Juices, coffee, and breakfast dishes spread out on a café table Juices, coffee, and breakfast dishes spread out on a café table

 Brews and booze

 The Notes café bars can be found all over the city, showcasing their dedication to high-grade speciality coffee.
 They source it from Origin and roast it in East London, under the watchful eye of their co-founder, Fabio.
-The two-floor King's Cross branch offers a caffeine hit to weary travellers just outside the Tube entrance in Pancras Square, with pastries, pies and other snacks served as well.
+The two-floor King's Cross café offers a caffeine hit to weary travellers just outside the Tube entrance in Pancras Square, with pastries, pies, and other snacks served as well.
 Later in the day, the café leans even more into its bar side.

 Origin Coffee